 In 2015, in the United States, there were about 119,000 searches for the exact phrase “how to have a miscarriage.”
 There were also searches for other variants — “how to self-abort” — and for particular methods.
 Over all, there were more than 700,000 Google searches looking into self-induced abortions in 2015.

 For comparison, there were some 3.4 million searches for abortion clinics and, according to estimates by the Guttmacher Institute, there are around one million legal abortions a year.

 The 700,000 searches included about 160,000 asking how to get abortion pills through unofficial channels — searches like “buy abortion pills online” and “free abortion pills.”

 There were tens of thousands of searches looking into abortion by herbs like parsley or by vitamin C. There were some 4,000 searches looking for directions on coat hanger abortions, including about 1,300 for the exact phrase “how to do a coat hanger abortion.”
 There were also a few hundred looking into abortion through bleaching one’s uterus and punching one’s stomach.

 Lots to photograph in Boston this week.
 Rallies like this can be hard.
 Try to get close, on the stage for the wide shot if possible.
 Don’t be like me.
 Get names.

 This is an update of a Knight Tutorial.

-Go to Google Drive
+Go to Google Sheets

-(This is chart from old Google.)
+- (This screenshot is from is older Google.)